datacamp/courses-introduction-to-python/slides/chapter_4_ae3238dcc7feb9adecfee0c395fc8dc8.md

 title: Data Scientist at DataCamp

 `@script`
 Well done you legend!
-Let's recreate the numpy arrays from the previous video.
+Let's now recreate the numpy arrays from the previous video.